seankross/bookdown-start/docs/01-Aquatics.md

 ## Useful functions

-Functions for validating, evaluating and submitting forecasts can be found here [Helpful Functions]
+Functions for validating, evaluating and submitting forecasts can be found here: [Helpful Functions]

 Functions for downloading and working with the meteorology forecasts can be be found here: [Access EFI snapshots of NOAA forecasts at NEON sites]

 ## Null models

-Pending
+A climatology null model is automatically generated each day to served as a simple baseline model.
+This climatology null model forecasts that the nee or lee will be equal to the historical mean of that day of year.

+Code for the climatology null model can be found [here](https://github.com/eco4cast/neon4cast-aquatics/blob/master/03_climatology_null.R){target="_blank"}

 ## FAQ

 Answers to frequency asks questions can be found here: [Frequently Asked Questions]

-## Design team

-Pending

 ## Design Team